Satisfactory Academic Progress (SAP) Policy

 The first 30 credit hours of learning support course work will be excluded from the calculation for maximum timeframe and from the calculation for the required percentage of credit hour completion.
 Learning support credit hours in excess of 30 credit hours will be included in both the calculation of maximum timeframe and the required percentage of credit hour completion.
 All grades earned through learning support course work will be included in the calculation of the cumulative GPA.

 Dropped and Repeated Courses: (see below for complete withdrawals)

-All credit hours attempted during each term in which a student is enrolled and receives aid will count toward the maximum timeframe and minimum credit hours completion.
+All credit hours attempted during each term in which a student is enrolled will count toward the maximum timeframe and minimum credit hours completion.
 A student is considered enrolled based on the number of credit hours registered after the drop/add period of each academic term.
 Students who drop courses during the drop/add period will not have those hours considered in determining total hours registered.
 Students who drop courses after the drop/add period will have those hours considered in determining total hours registered, which will count toward the maximum timeframe calculation.

 Repeated courses will count in the calculation of attempted hours.
 All grades earned in repeated courses will be used to calculate the GPA for purposes of SAP.

 Grades of A, B, C, D, or S represent satisfactory completion of a course.
 Grades of F, I, W, WF, U, or Audit represent unsatisfactory completion of a course.
 Grades of IP or V will not be included in the number of hours earned toward the completion of a degree.